RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 Open the open5gs WebUI and change the DL/UL bandwidth for slice 1.

 Update the PDU session in the UE.
+Notice how the session started specifying the slice, not the APN.
+The APN, and thus the UPF, is selected by the 5GC.

 ```
 # ./nr-cli imsi-001011234567895
 $ ps-establish IPv4 --sst 1 --sd 1